Mountain Home Air Force Base: Postwar era

-The base remained inactive for over three years, until December 1948, when the newly independent U.S. Air Force reopened the base.
-The 4205th Air Base Group, was activated on 12 December to prepare the newly re-designated Mountain Home Air Force Base for operational use.
+The base remained inactive for over three years until December 1948, when the newly independent U.S. Air Force (USAF) reopened the base.
+The 4205th Air Base Group was activated on 12 December to prepare the newly re-designated Mountain Home Air Force Base for operational use.

 Three wings of the Air Resupply and Communications Service used the base in the early 1950s.

 In 1953, the base was transferred to Strategic Air Command (SAC), which assigned its 9th Bombardment Wing to Mountain Home.
-The 9th relocated to Mountain Home AFB in May 1953, and began flying B-29 bombers and KB-29H refueling aircraft.
-The 9th began converting to the new B-47 Stratojet bomber and the KC-97 tanker in September 1954, keeping alert bombers ready for war at a moments notice and continuing its mission as a deterrent force throughout the Cold War years of the 1950s and early 1960s.
+The 9th relocated to Mountain Home AFB in May 1953 and began flying B-29 bombers and KB-29H refueling aircraft.
+The 9th began converting to the new B-47 Stratojet bomber and the KC-97 tanker in September 1954, keeping alert bombers ready for war at a moment's notice and continuing its mission as a deterrent force throughout the Cold War years of the 1950s and early 1960s.

 In 1959, construction of three SM-68 Titan missile sites began in the local area, and missiles arrived in April 1962.
 The 569th Strategic Missile Squadron controlled these sites and was assigned to the 9th Bombardment Wing in August 1962.
 To prepare for the addition of missiles to its bomber forces, it was redesignated the 9th Strategic Aerospace Wing in April 1962.

-A few years later, SAC's mission at Mountain Home began to wind down, and in November 1964, the U.S. Air Force announced that the missile sites would close by mid-1965, part of a major round of base closures announced by Secretary of Defense Robert McNamara.
-Other closures in the region were also USAF facilities: the Cottonwood radar station in north central Idaho and SAC's Larson AFB, a B-52E Stratofortress (and KC-135A Stratotanker) installation in eastern Washington at Moses Lake.
+A few years later, SAC's mission at Mountain Home began to wind down, and in November 1964, the USAF announced that the missile sites would close by mid-1965, part of a major round of base closures announced by Secretary of Defense Robert McNamara.
+Other closures in the region were also USAF facilities: the Cottonwood radar station in North Central Idaho and SAC's Larson AFB, a B-52E Stratofortress (and KC-135A Stratotanker) installation in Eastern Washington at Moses Lake.

 In late 1965, the USAF also began phasing out the aging B-47 and announced plans to bring the 67th Tactical Reconnaissance Wing to Mountain Home, transferring the base from SAC to the Tactical Air Command (TAC) in early 1966.

+The Republic of Singapore Air Force (RSAF) has been training at Mountain Home since 1998.
+As such, the 428th Fighter Squadron consists of a joint squadron of air forces of both countries.
+Prior to this, the RSAF has also been training at Luke Air Force Base in Arizona since the 1980s.

+On 10 October 2025, Secretary of Defense Pete Hegseth announced that a formal letter of acceptance had been signed with Qatar to establish an Qatar Emiri Air Force facility at Mountain Home AFB; it shall host a contingent of F-15s.
+The announcement took place with Qatar's Deputy Prime Minister and Minister of Defense Saoud bin Abdulrahman Al Thani sitting at his side.
+Rep. Mike Simpson hailed the agreement on X: "This development is beneficial for training, enhances our partnership with America's allies, and strengthens national security."